raphw/byte-buddy/README.md

 #### GitHub Sponsors ####

 Sponsorship via GitHub is easy to set up and is available for different plans.
-For more information, visit the [GitHub sponsor's page of the author of the library](https://github.com/sponsors/raphw/).
+For more information, visit the [GitHub sponsors page of the author of the library](https://github.com/sponsors/raphw/).

 #### Tidelift ####